odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 A reverse proxy is a common setup for serving dynamic web apps.
 The reverse proxy terminates the HTTP request and forwards it to the ASP.NET app.

-You application could technically run only with the Kestrel web server and without a reverse proxy.
+Your application could technically run only with the Kestrel web server and without a reverse proxy.
 But if you want to install and manage your own SSL (https://) certifactes you should use a reverse proxy server (Nginx, Apache, IIS).

 Update Ubuntu packages to their latest stable versions: